Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Introduction

-Both invariants are intimately related.
-The connection is given by a fundamental result called the Bavard Duality Theorem \cite{bavard}.
-This allows one to compute stable commutator length by means of quasimorphisms, which represent certain classes in $\HH^2_b(G; \mathbf{R})$.
+The two invariants are intimately related.
+The connection is given by a fundamental result called Bavard Duality \cite{bavard}.
+This allows one to compute stable commutator length by means of \emph{quasimorphisms}, which represent certain classes in $\HH^2_b(G; \mathbf{R})$.
 A special case of this states that the stable commutator length of $G$ vanishes identically on $G'$ if and only if a natural map $\HH^2_b(G; \mathbf{R}) \to \HH^2(G; \mathbf{R})$ is injective. \\

 In this paper we address a family of closely interconnected questions concerning stable commutator length and bounded cohomology.
 Our first result establishes a rather general criterion that allows one to compute the second bounded cohomology of several transformation groups.
 To state our criterion, we need the following definition.